MicrosoftDocs/win32/desktop-src/SecCrypto/cryptography--cryptoapi--and-capicom.md

 ---
-Description: 'Provide services that enable application developers to add encryption/decryption of data, authentication using digital certificates, and encoding to and decoding from Abstract Syntax Notation One (ASN.1) to their Windows-based applications.' ms.assetid: '99aa4130-42d3-4fe7-ab20-dbe821be5b5f'
+Description: Provide services that enable application developers to add encryption/decryption of data, authentication using digital certificates, and encoding to and decoding from Abstract Syntax Notation One (ASN.1) to their Windows-based applications. ms.assetid: 99aa4130-42d3-4fe7-ab20-dbe821be5b5f
-title: 'Cryptography, CryptoAPI, and CAPICOM'
+title: Cryptography, CryptoAPI, and CAPICOM ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Cryptography, CryptoAPI, and CAPICOM